Lt. Colonel John Boeman was a pilot, author & philosopher

 10608 Lake Shore Boulevard

-The war made me a lot more serious for the rest of my life.
-I guess you’d call it a loss of innocence.”
-“The idea of playing football in college after what I’d gone through seemed plain silly, childish.
-I ended up majoring in philosophy.”
-He earned a bachelor of arts degree in psychology and philosophy and hoped to find a way to solve world problems without war.
+“The war made me a lot more serious for the rest of my life.
+I guess you’d call it loss of innocence.”
+“The idea of playing football in college after what I’d gone through seemed plain silly, childish."
+He attended the University of Illinois graduating with a major in psychology and philosophy and hoped to find a way to solve world problems without war.

-He was the author of “Moratai, A Memoir of War” and “Peace from War to War.”
+He was the author of “Morotai, A Memoir of War” and “Peace from War to War.”
 He also wrote articles for the Cleveland Plain Dealer.
 “So far, what I’ve figured out is we learned a lot from the war, but we came up short on learning all we need to learn.”

-John S. Boeman was born December 4, 1923, in Kempton, Illinois, the son of George and Winifred Boeman.
-He was educated at Kempton High School.
+John Sigler Boeman was born December 4, 1923, in Kempton, Illinois, the son of George and Winifred Boeman.
+He received his education at Kempton High School.

 He married Lucille Weller, who was born in 1922.
-They had nine children: Vicki (Jones), George, Mary (Casstevens), Norman, Suzanne (Koporc) Raymond, Melanie, Thomas, and Christopher.
+They had nine children: Vicki (Jones), George, Mary (Casstevens), Norman, Suzanne (Koporc), Raymond, Melanie, Thomas, and Christopher.

 John was president of the Cleveland and Ohio chapters of the Air Force Association and the Retired Officers Association.
 In addition, he belonged to Boy Scout Leaders and the Cleveland Minority Engineering Foundation.